 You can also check the ? when adding a photo of someone outside of your household to confirm who in your network will see that photo.

 You can remove a person if you’ve created a duplicate or made a mistake in adding them (i.e added them as the wrong relation, added them as a minor in error, etc.)

-- If the user is not yet active, simply go the the desired person’s page, choose settings (the little head and shoulders icon at the top right of their page) and then choose “Remove”.
+- If the user is not yet active, simply go the the desired person’s page, choose settings (the 3 vertical dots) and then choose “Remove”.
 Selecting this will prompt a confirmation to disconnect from this account.
 Once you have disconnected from this person’s account, you can re-add them.
 Check that all the details are correct before you confirm adding.

 - If the person you are attempting to delete has an active account, you will able to remove them in the same way as described above.
 You will then get an option to either disconnect from the whole household, or block people individually - which means all their posts and comments will be hidden from your feed.
 It also means that any attempts by this person to reconnect with you will be prevented.

 Uploading photos is always accessible from ‘Photo’ at the top of your screen.
 This will allow you to either take a new photo, or select one from your phone photos.
 Make sure you are connected to the internet before attempting to upload a photo.

 Photos you upload are visible both to people in your family network and to the people in the network of the subject of the photo, but only if they are connected to both of you.
 Photos in kin2kin are organised by who has been tagged in the photo.

 For example, if you upload a photo of your nephew Jimmy, and tag him, the photo will appear in Jimmy’s “feed” or “folder”.
 Anybody connected with Jimmy AND YOU will see a notification that a new photo of him exists.
 If someone is just connected to Jimmy and not to you, they will not see that photo.